WHAT'S IT ALL ABOUT...

 Manually analysing employee payroll data can be an extremely tedious process involving the management of multiple spreadsheets.
 Once a company has identified that they have a gender pay gap they will then have to spend additional time trying to aggregate this data to get a clearer picture about the nature of the gap.

 An easier approach would be to utilise a gender pay gap reporting tool.
 This eliminates the need to spend months processing data, as it quickly provides a visual representation of the gender pay gap to help businesses understand what’s really going on within their organisation.

 But simply knowing that you have a pay gap isn’t enough to instigate change – organisations need to know exactly what’s driving this.
 Gender pay gap reporting software enables companies to see salary distributions to pinpoint the key drivers which are influencing their pay gap.
 This gives them the power to understand how their pay gap fluctuates across different locations, departments and job roles, giving them the specific insights they need to reverse this.

 Once companies are clear on why they have a pay gap, they can act with confidence, carrying out special initiatives to level out the playing field.
 A few that come to mind include introducing schemes that encourage women to apply for management positions, promoting flexible work and hosting internal campaigns around gender equality in the workplace.

-Laura Timms is Product Marketing Manager at MHR Analytics and a keen Advocate for women in business.
-With a background in Psychology, Laura has managed research and strategy for business technology products for the past three years.
+Laura Timms is Product Strategy Manager at MHR Analytics and a keen Advocate for women in business.
+With a background in Psychology, Laura has managed research and strategy for business technology products for the past four years.